United States Army Ambulance Service

+In World War II, the unit aided the British and the Italians.

 Structure

 Each section was composed of approximately "45 men, 20 Ford ambulances, 1 Ford touring car, 1 truck, and a kitchen trailer."

-The number of officers peaked at 209 officers in November 1918 and in the course of demobilization was reduced to 3 in July 1920.
+The number of officers peaked at 209 officers in November 1918.
+In the course of demobilization, the number was reduced to three by July 1920.
 It was organized into 160 sections, each called Sanitary Squad Units.
 The Sanitary Squad Unit typically supported a division, or about 10,000 soldiers.